Save some money (and the planet) with second-hand shopping at these awesome stores...

 Although predominantly set up for East Coast wheeling ‘n’ dealing, members can pick up a bargain island-wide over at ECMG Preloved Sales.
 Items move quick, so if you’re on the hunt for mostly baby and child orientated bargains, jump in for some fun chat and awesome deals.

 It’s difficult to walk past this second-hand shopping institution without peeking in.
 Located in heartland locations around Singapore, Cash Converters is one of Singapore’s best-kept secrets for cheap preloved merch.
-Its wide product range never ceases to surprise us: the store has everything from furniture and smart watches to old CDs and kick scooters and Lego sets for the kids.
-We love browsing the ornament section and have picked up some rather cute bits for a few dollars during our rummage raids.
+Its wide product range never ceases to surprise us.
+The store has everything from furniture and smart watches to old CDs, kick scooters and Lego sets for the kids.
+We love browsing the ornament section and have picked up some rather cute bits for just a few dollars during our rummage raids.

-Cash Converters, various locations including Jurong East and Toa Payoh; www.cashconverters.sg
+Where: Various locations including Jurong East and Toa Payoh

 Since starting out over a decade ago, the people behind Second Charm remain passionate about the hunt for unique vintage finds.
 Coo over French armchairs, iconic midcentury furniture, reupholstered sofas, wingbacks, and desks made from recycled teak.